hao-zheng-research/GenAI_in_manufacturing/README.md

-# GenAI_in_manufacturing
+# Generative AI for future manufacturing
-This is the repository for the paper "Generative AI for future manufacturing".
+This is the repository for the paper "Generative AI for future manufacturing" (under review).

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)